ring-buffer/Red_Team_Notes/HTB-Lesson-Learned/HTB/Arctic HTB.md

 ```
 $ hashcat -m 100 -a 0 2F635F6D20E3FDE0C53075A84B68FB07DCEC9B03 /usr/share/wordlists/rockyou.txt
 2f635f6d20e3fde0c53075a84b68fb07dcec9b03:happyday

+If you have cracked the above hash and you'd like to re-crack it for the demonstration purpose than you can use the following command
+$ hashcat -m 100 -a 0 2F635F6D20E3FDE0C53075A84B68FB07DCEC9B03 /usr/share/wordlists/rockyou.txt --show
+2f635f6d20e3fde0c53075a84b68fb07dcec9b03:happyday
 ```

 After digging into Admin Panel, I did not find any place to host my reverse Shell.
 I was able to create archives, backups, connectors but nothing was helping me to host my shell.
 Under the system settings in Admin panel, i notice that the user 'tolis' is mention and the adobe cold fusion is deployed as user 'tolis'.
 I googled ColdFusion RCE and found this [Exploit-DB](https://www.exploit-db.com/exploits/50057) exploit which is CVE-2009-2265.
 The vulnerability exist in FCKeditor and the path to upload files is unrestricted.
 However, I was not able to locate where is the FCKeditor from the Admin panel.
 I have the exploit.
 Felt like I'm just a noob that don't know what the exploit is doing.
 But Reading the [GitHub Repo](https://github.com/0xConstant/CVE-2009-2265 ) make little bit things clear in my brain.